 At Manderley, our goal is to grow greener communities.
 Urban greenspaces provide important public health benefits including the promotion of an active lifestyle, stress reduction and community creation, to name a few.

-We believe in the value turfgrass provides in our towns and cities, but also recognize the importance of sustainability in the plant material we chose and the maintenance practices we promote.
+We believe in the value natural grass provides in our towns and cities, but also recognize the importance of sustainability in the plant material we chose and the maintenance practices we promote.
 Here are a few things to keep in mind if you want to enjoy all the benefits of a grass lawn, while minimizing the negative impacts.

 ON PLANT SELECTION

 Not all grasses are created equal!
 Manderley is a proud partner of the Turfgrass Water Conservation Alliance (TWCA) an independent organization leading in the research and development of varieties that require as little as half the water, in the case of Kentucky Bluegrass.
-With the TWCA’s help, Manderley released the first drought tolerant qualified line of sod and seed in Canada.
-Our Less Water line of products cut irrigation requirements in half and can go between 4 to 6 weeks longer without water than a conventional turf mix before going dormant (often mistaken as dead).
+With the TWCA’s help, Manderley released the first drought tolerant qualified line of natural grass sod and seed in Canada.
+Our Less Water line of products cut irrigation requirements in half and can go between 4 to 6 weeks longer without water than a conventional natural grass mix before going dormant (often mistaken as dead).

 ON MAINTENANCE PRACTICES